jawj/subtls/README.md

 ## Alternatives

-The only alternative JS TLS implementation I’m aware of is forge.
+The only alternative JS TLS implementation I’m aware of is [Forge](https://github.com/digitalbazaar/forge).
 This is pure JS, without SubtleCrypto, making it somewhat slow.
 More importantly, its TLS parts are not very actively maintained.
-There is a fork that supports up to TLS 1.2, but even that supports none of the modern and secure ciphers you’d want to use.
+The main project supports up to TLS 1.1.
+There’s a fork that supports up to TLS 1.2, but even that supports none of the modern and secure ciphers you’d want to use.

 ## Name